isaacafrifa/isaacafrifa/README.md

 <h2 align="center">Well, hello there! 👋🏾 I'm Afrifa. </h2>

-I started out as an android developer and now a huge fan of **Java Spring Boot** and **React JS**.
+I started out as an Android developer and I'm now a huge fan of **Java Spring Boot** and **React JS**.
 I'm a published researcher and hold an MSc in Software Engineering.
-Currently working as a developer and consider myself an 'eternal student' in the world of Tech.
+Currently working as an engineer and consider myself an 'eternal student' in the world of Tech.

 You should also check out my [BitBucket](https://bitbucket.org/mrblo)